cuhk-mobitec/Accordia/README.md

 ```

 2) Build Spark Docker Image
-Spark 2.3.0 provides docker template in the file spark/kubernetes/dockerfilrs/spark/Dockerfile and provide tools to build spark docker image in the file spark/bin/docker-image-tool.sh .
+Spark 2.3.0 provides an docker template in the file spark/kubernetes/dockerfilrs/spark/Dockerfile and provides tools to build spark docker images in the file spark/bin/docker-image-tool.sh .
 Following is the example to build Spark PageRank docker.
 ```
 \\Add following lines in Dockerfile to specify Pagerank program and Pagerank Data COPY pagerank /opt/spark/pagerank